lingua-webca/lingua-webca-core/README.md

 # lingua-webca

-Uniform Resources based on "Storage Combinators" witth HTTP-like semantics
+Uniform Resources based on "Storage Combinators" with HTTP-like semantics